tristand246/tristand246.github.io/README.md

 ## Setup

+### Writing a Resume in Markdown and Visual Studio Code

+Writing Markdown within Visual Studio Code is superior to regular text editors as it allows you to preview your documents.
+To get started we must do the following:

+- Open Visual Studio Code
+- Click "*File*" at the top left, and select "*New File*"
+- Name this file as "*resume.md*" and save.
+- Click the icon in the top right with the magnifine glass, this will enable preview mode.

+Now you can get started writing your Resume using Markdown, refer to More Resources for Markdown documentation.

+### Demoing in Jekyll

+Using Github Pages exclusively can be annoying if you want to quickly preview changes to your website, as it can take several minutes to update.
+Here we describe how to set up a local website using Jekyll.

 - Download [Beatiful Jekyll](https://github.com/daattali/beautiful-jekyll) by clicking the green "*Code*" button, then "*Download ZIP*", and drag the unzipped contents into your folder.
 - Open a new command prompt and navigate to your website folder using the `cd` command.
     - Use `cd` in the following manner: `cd "<path>"` to go to the file path desired.